In-air Knotting of Rope using Dual-Arm Robot based on Deep Learning: Experiment

 \subsection{Hardware}

 The experimental environment is depicted in Fig.~\ref{fig:exp}.
 In our experiments, the target rope was knotted to a box by the robot.
 We used a dual-arm robot consisting of two UR5e attached to a Y-shaped body.
 A general two-finger gripper~\cite{robotiq} was attached to each arm.
 A camera was mounted on the body to enable oversight over the operations of the robot hand.
 A photo reflector was used as a proximity sensor to detect the rope.
 It was a reflective photo interrupter capable of estimating its distance to an object by reflecting light onto the target object.
 A detection distance of 10 [mm] was used for the photo reflector used in this study and its output value was incorporated within the input of the LSTM.
+Our robot systems were built on RT-Middleware-based systems~\cite{sensors}.

 For the object to be manipulated, we used an acrylic rope with a width of 5 [mm] (Fig.~\ref{fig:rope-train}).
 The color of the rope was red and blue, which changed near the center.
 The rope was placed such that the red part was visible on the left of the box and the blue part was visible on the right side.
 The experimental setup was based on that of a previous study~\cite{wang}, which proposed a reduction in the cost of recognizing the state of the rope based on its color.
 Although we used dedicated rope, the generalization performance of the method proposed in this study was confirmed by using an unlearned object in experiment 3 which is described in the next subsection.
 Based on the aforementioned implementation, the robot executed the bowknot and overhand knot operations.